aquariumbio/aquarium/docs/_docs/installation/index.md

 To manually install Aquarium in a production environment:

-1. Ensure you have a Unix-like environment on your machine and have installed
+1. Ensure you have a Unix&trade;-like environment on your machine and have installed

     - [Ruby](https://www.ruby-lang.org/en/) version 2.3.7
     - [npm](https://www.npmjs.com/get-npm)